Recycle and Compost

 - Make sure you only put what's allowed in the recycling and green carts.
 Visit our RE:Source guide to search for what is acceptable in your city's curbside program.

 Put food scraps, food-soiled paper and plant trimmings in the green bin

 - No plastic, glass or metal should ever go in the green bin.

 - Find out more about recycling food scraps.

 Take household hazardous waste and electronics to local collection facilities

 - Many common household products, such as used motor oil, leftover paint, pesticides and fertilizer products, and electronics are considered hazardous waste and should never be disposed of in the garbage.

 - Drop off your household hazardous and electronic waste for free at four locations in Alameda County.

-- Find out where to get rid of old medicine, and unwanted computers, phones, TVs, DVD players, gaming equipment and other e-waste on RecycleWhere?.
+- Explore the RE:Source guide to find out where to get rid of old medicine, and unwanted computers, phones, TVs, DVD players, gaming equipment and other e-waste.